elaplas/autograd/README.md

 - \( \alpha \) is the learning rate, a positive scalar that controls the step size.
 - \( \nabla_{W} L(W) \) is the gradient of the function \( f \) with respect to \( W \) at \( W_k \) .

-The gradient $L$ with respect to weights $W$ is calculated using the back-propagation observation explained above.
-The number of data points could be too many and leads to too much sequential computation in the loss function $L$.
-Therefore the data points are split in batches to enable parallel tunning of weights.
+The gradient of loss function $L$ with respect to weights $W$ is calculated using the back-propagation explained above.
+The number of data points could be too many leading to a very big loss function and consequently too much sequential computation at the time of gradient computation.
+Therefore the data points are split in batches so that they are independently substituted in loss function and the corresponding gradient is calculated separately.
+This makes loss function smaller and enables parallel tunning of weights.